Toowoomba City, Queensland: Shopping

 Toowoomba City contains two significant shopping centres, presently under the same ownership.
 Grand Central Shopping Centre, with a GLA of 46000 m2, contains the region's only Myer store, as well as a Coles, Target and 145 specialty stores.
 Garden Town Shopping Centre, across Gowrie Creek and containing a GLA of 12434 m2 (2009), contains a Supa IGA supermarket, Best & Less and Lincraft along with 40 other stores.
-Both are currently owned by QIC, following its acquisition of Garden Town in January 2009 from Aspen Group, they are now being redeveloped to join together via a two level galleria to form one shopping centre.
+Both are currently owned by QIC, following its acquisition of Garden Town in January 2009 from Aspen Group, they are now being redeveloped to join via a two level galleria to form one shopping centre.

 Two smaller centres, the Hooper Centre and a homeware centre, and street shopping along Ruthven Street round out the city centre's retail offerings.
 There is also a small shopping area on the corner of Ramsay and South streets called Southtown.
 It contains several eating places, supermarket, newsagent and Post Office.